 From a practical point of view we do 3 things.

-Firstly, we accelerate companies from pre-seed and seed stage to be fundable.
+We accelerate companies from pre-seed and seed stage to be fundable.
 Acceleration is our core.
-Today Downtown; Sunshine; Loop Survey; XTV; Kwicr and Sherlabs are all accelerated companies we have worked with.
+Today Downtown; Sunshine; Loop Survey; XTV; Kwicr and Tapfame are all accelerated companies we have worked with.
 M.dot (sold to GoDaddy) is another.
 Our model here includes investing cash, but beyond that our goal is to work very closely with the founding team to achieve milestones we set together.
 These may be product goals, operational goals or funding goals.
 In all cases our goal is to own at least 10% of the stock if the goals are achieved, and our work is to help achieve those goals.
 In other words our equity is greater than the amount our cash alone would buy.

 From a practical point of view, when we invest cash at this stage it converts into the agreed ownership should the goals be achieved.
 Our cash alone is not enough for us to own the shares.
 We think this is a great tool for alignment of interests between archimedes and entrepreneurs.
 A typical acceleration partnership lasts several years and in that sense is quite different than the current 3 month “demo day” model.

-Finally we a do investments at pre-seed and seed stage.
+We do investments at pre-seed and seed stage.
 We have done this with Quixey; Incident Technologies and Broomstick Productions.
 In this case our equity is equal to the price we pay as a % of the value of the company.

 How to reach out to us.